wush978/Rcereal/README.md

 - The supports of c++11 must be enabled.
 - The Rcereal must be install properly.

 If you see the compiler reports the missing header files, please use the `Rcereal::update_version()` to update the content of cereal from github.
-You can manual check whether a directory named `sereal` is in the folder `system.file("include", package = "Rcereal")`.
+You can manual check whether a directory named `cereal` is in the folder `system.file("include", package = "Rcereal")`.

 If you see lots of error during compiling, please check the version of the compiler and the content of the environment variable `PKG_CXXFLAGS`.
 As far as I know, cereal will fail if the gcc-4.6 is used.